 Optical Coherence Tomography in Age-related Macular Degeneration

-Optical coherence tomography (OCT) acquires cross-sectional images with semihistologic resolution.
-The technology precisely defines the location and nature of the changes in the retina and adjacent structures and objectively evaluates the thickness of the retina and surrounding structures.
+Optical coherence tomography (OCT) technology allows the acquisition of cross-sectional images of the retina with semihistologic resolution.
+It permits to define the location and nature of the changes in the retina and adjacent structures and objectively evaluates the thickness of the retina and surrounding structures.
 These capabilities allow detection of newly emerging fluid and/or intraretinal or subretinal tissue and tissue below the retinal pigment epithelium (RPE).
-OCT provides important information on serous retinal detachments, hemorrhages, and subretinal neovascular membranes that are components of exudative macular degeneration and more precise analysis of anatomic structures and subtypes of neovascular membrane lesions.
-These capabilities facilitate an understanding of the differences among the classic membranes, hidden membranes, retinal angiomatous proliferation (RAP), and disciform scars in the natural course of the disease and assess the treatment response.
-The images are presented in a scale of colors (or gray), such that tissues that reflect more light or disperse more light are shown in red and white, respectively, while the ones that reflect or disperse the least light are shown in blue and black.
+OCT provides important information on serous retinal detachments, hemorrhages and subretinal neovascular membranes that are components of exudative macular degeneration and allows a more precise and detailed analysis of anatomic structures and neovascular membrane lesions subtypes.
+These capabilities facilitate an understanding of the differences between the classic membranes, occult membranes, retinal angiomatous proliferation (RAP) and disciform scars in the natural course of the disease and assess the response to anti-vascular endothelial growth factor (VEGF) drugs.
+The images are presented in a color (or gray) scale based on the different reflectivity of the tissue structures.
+More concisely, tissues that reflect more light or disperse more light are shown in red and white, respectively, while the ones that reflect or disperse less light are shown in blue and black.
 Tissues that moderately reflect light are shown as green or yellow.
-The color represents the optical properties of the tissues and not the tissues themselves.
-Therefore, the image is not real but represents the true dimensions of the measured structures.
-1-10
+It should be noted that the color shown in the images represents the optical properties of the tissues and not the tissues themselves.
+Therefore, the image is not real but represents the true dimensions of the measured structures1-10

 The vitreous transmits light without reflecting it and is depicted in black in OCT images (Figure 1).
-The posterior hyaloid usually is indistinguishable from the retinal surface except when the posterior vitreous detaches and appears as a weakly reflective band.
+The posterior hyaloid usually is indistinguishable from the retinal surface except when the posterior vitreous is detached and appears as a weakly reflective band.
 The choriocapillaris and choroid are highly reflective layers, because they are vascular and limit light penetration into the deeper layers.
-Blood vessels are identified by their high reflectivity and the screening effect generated on adjacent tissues (Table 1).7,8,11
+Blood vessels are identified by their high reflectivity and the masking effect generated on adjacent tissues (Table 1)7,8,11

-Age-related maculopathy, considered the precursor of age-related macular degeneration (AMD), is defined as the presence of areas of hyperpigmentation or hypopigmentation of the RPE and/or confluent or soft drusen.
-When soft drusen in the macular region are associated with focal areas of mobilization of pigment (hypopigmentation and hyperpigmentation), there is an increased risk of progression to AMD.
-Drusen, which are degenerative nodular formations located mainly in Bruch’s membrane, are comprised of proteins, lipids, mucopolysaccharides, and other components that appear in adulthood and tend to increase in size and number over time.
-Drusen is the AMD characteristic that is detected early in the clinical examinations.
+Age-related maculopathy, which is currently considered a previous stage of age-related macular degeneration (AMD), is defined as the presence of areas of hyperpigmentation or hypopigmentation of the RPE and/or confluent or soft drusen.
+When soft drusen in the macular region are associated with focal areas of pigmentary changes (hypopigmentation and hyperpigmentation), there is an increased risk of progression to AMD.
+Drusen, which are degenerative nodular formations located mainly in Bruch’s membrane, are accumulations of proteins, lipids, mucopolysaccharides and other components that appear in adulthood and tend to increase in size and number over time.
+Drusen is the earliest AMD sign that is detected clinically in fundus examinations.
 On OCT, drusen appear as RPE deformation or thickening that may form irregularities and undulations (Figure 2).

-Drusen are classified histologically as hard formations and defined as small hyaline deposits with delimited margins that are considered age-related low-risk changes, and soft drusen, which are deposits of granular or amorphous material considered to be precursors of AMD.
+Drusen are classified histologically as hard formations, defined as small hyaline deposits with delimited margins that are considered age-related low-risk changes, and soft drusen, which are deposits of granular or amorphous material considered to be precursors of AMD.
 Drusen can progress to an atrophic form (dry) or exudative form (wet) of AMD.
-The risk is based on the lesion number, size, and confluence.
+The risk is based on the lesion number, size and confluence of drusen.
 4,6,8,12-15

 Atrophic Macular Degeneration

-OCT can detect decreases in retinal thickness and increases in the reflectivity of the RPE detachment, which results from the decreased ability of the atrophic retinal tissue to attenuate light.
+OCT can detect decreases in retinal thickness and increases in the reflectivity of the RPE detachment, which results from the decreased ability of the atrophic retinal tissue to attenuate light and allows greater penetration of the laser beam to deeper structures as the choroid (Figure 3).
 The reduced retinal thickness and volume can be determined by the retinal maps that display the areas of greatest atrophy, identify the extent of the atrophy, and monitor progression.
 Geographic atrophy (GA) represents the final stage of dry AMD.
 6,8,10,16,17

 Exudative Macular Degeneration